Jingxuan-Wang/DS_genome_api/README.md

 # Development Log
 ## 1.0.12
-1. add 'maps' as part of elements in package
+1. add `maps` as part of elements in package

 ## 1.0.11
-1. make filter obj be able to reused after calling to_dict function
+1. make `filter` obj be able to reused after calling to_dict function

 ## 1.0.10
 1. add `period`  function in 'toolkits.api_period' for constructing period string